CHERIoT-Platform/network-stack/macro-benchmark/README.md

 Must be compiled with:
 ```
 xmake config --sdk=/cheriot-tools/ --board=ibex-arty-a7-100 --scheduler-accounting=y --IPv6=n
+xmake
+../../cheriot-rtos/scripts/ibex-build-firmware.sh build/cheriot/cheriot/release/macrobenchmark-firmware
 ```

+Then load it onto the FPGA with minicom.
+See screencast.

 Handy command to publish to the MQTT topic:
 ```